akeneo/pim-community-dev/Bundle/FormBundle/Resources/doc/reference/autocomplete_form_type.md

 **converter**

 Object that implements Oro\Bundle\FormBundle\Autocomplete\ConverterInterface that will be used to convert bind entity into array to use in select2 plugin.
-This option can be ommited if service referenced to "autocomplete_alias" implements Oro\Bundle\FormBundle\Autocomplete\ConverterInterface.
+This option can be ommited if option "autocomplete_alias" provided.

 **configs.properties**